Journey To Our Weavers.

 I recently visited Maheshwar to work with the weavers on development of Khadi fabric.
 The fabrics are handspun and handwoven.
 Some are naturally dyed while others are azo-free dyed.
 I was amazed by their infectious dedication.
 The weavers are extremely particular about the pre- post-process and have a strict quality check mechanism.
 Sharing a meal with them was extremely joyful and relaxing.

 Our fine jamdani cotton fabrics are a result of collaboration with the weavers from West Bengal.
 The buttery soft fabric, elegant motifs, and soothing tones never fail to uplift mood.

-The organic cotton used in our latest collections were woven by the warm and welcoming weavers of Kutch.
-Organic cotton is locally known as “kala Cotton”.
+The organic cotton used in our latest collection was woven by the warm and welcoming weavers of Kutch.
+Organic cotton is locally known as “Kala Cotton”.
 This cotton is grown without pesticides, fertilizers and is rain-fed, it is 100% biodegradable.
 It can bravely survive diseases and pests.
 The fabrics or hanks are dyed with organic dyes produced locally and are highly eco-friendly and humble to nature.

 The beautiful learning journey has helped me in staying authentic and thriving.
 I have imbibed the historical background and the technique of the crafts through my interactions.

 A lot of hard work and determination goes in the process of development of textiles.
 Some of the textiles receive high levels of appreciation while others don’t.
 However, the team invests the same amount of dedication in each textile, designed and developed.

 Thanks for supporting us in exploring crafts and working with the artisans and weavers across the country.